 Passenger service starts, a new passenger portion opens from Newhaven Junction to Leith North on the south side of the existing goods lines.
 Granton Junction to Crew Junction to Newhaven Junction opened to passengers.
 Stations opened at Craigleith and Murrayfield on the Granton branch, Granton Road on the Leith North branch, Newhaven and Leith North on the new line.

-Double track line opened to freight from Newhaven Junction to Seafield Junction [CR] and South Leith [CR].
+Double track line opened to goods from Newhaven Junction to Seafield Junction [CR] and South Leith [CR].
 (Two-platform passenger stations at Newhaven [Leith New Lines], Ferry Road and Leith Walk [CR] built but not opened).
+Branch to Chancelot Mills [1st] opened.

 |04/07/1966||Leith New Lines (Caledonian Railway)|